mik-jozef/chalk/spec-notes.md

   `Set<T>.subsetsStream(Set<T>)`?
 replace trait Number with traits Additive|MultiplicativeGroup, Field, etc?
-  Would there also be a way to force classes implementing A|MGroup to also implement Field? - not a good idea, since Int is not a field (overflow results in null) `permutationStream()` if `stream is Stream<T>`, `[ a, ...stream, b ]` should create array of `T&a.type&b.type` if `stream.length` is known at compile time, `( a, ...stream, b )` should create
+  Would there also be a way to force classes implementing A|MGroup to also implement Field? - not a good idea, since Int is none of these (overflow results in null) `permutationStream()` if `stream is Stream<T>`, `[ a, ...stream, b ]` should create array of `T&a.type&b.type` if `stream.length` is known at compile time, `( a, ...stream, b )` should create